ChrisW-priv/PersonalVault/zettelkasten/RAPTOR TILE document split.md

 Max iteration must be > 0. if not given then just run until one summary is left.

 ## Considerations

+Firstly, we want to always store the files that are given in as raw of a format as possible.
+In case there is text that we can use we want to store it in plain text files.
+In case where the pictures are added, we want to store them as PNG or other easy to view format.

+This is mostly due to the fact that storing raw files is easy and cheap as well allows for easy data recovery in case the project is abandoned or feature extension as pure files are fundamental to the CS environment.

 We may or may not store the files provided.